Liometopum occidentale: Feeding

 Liometopum occidentale are opportunistic omnivores and can often be found tending hemipterans and carrying prey insects back to the nest.
 They readily attend hemipterans and are found in citrus groves, but their role in disrupting biological control has not been determined.
 Their feeding preferences need to be studied to enable the development of an effective bait for pest control purposes.

 Foraging activity

-Liometopum occidentale form massive foraging trails that extend 60 m or more from the nest, and can even be observed on hot days with temperatures between 24 and 38 °C. (Ramos-Elorduy & Levieux 1992) observed L. occidentale traveling mostly underground in very shallow galleries (1–2 cm deep), or in leaf litter, however, we have also observed massive above ground trails.
-According to (Ramos-Elorduy & Levieux 1992), L. occidentale in natural environments forage an areas as large as 2,000 m2, but they only utilize between 486 and 1198 m2 (740 m2 average) of this area at any one time.
+Liometopum occidentale form massive foraging trails that extend 60 m or more from the nest, and can even be observed on hot days with temperatures between 24 and 38°C. (Ramos-Elorduy & Levieux 1992) observed L. occidentale traveling mostly underground in very shallow galleries (1–2 cm deep), or in leaf litter; however, massive above-ground trails have also been observed.
+According to (Ramos-Elorduy & Levieux 1992), L. occidentale in natural environments forage in areas as large as 2,000 m2, but they only utilize between 486 and 1198 m2 (740 m2 average) of this area at any one time.
 This means that they are only using between 33 and 68% of this area, more than twice that of L. apiculatum.